 * Kerry says any North Korea missile launch a “huge mistake”

-* Tells China to put "teeth" in policies to rein in North
+* He tells China to put “teeth” in policies to rein in North

 By Arshad Mohammed and Jack Kim

 SEOUL, April 12 (Reuters) - U.S. Secretary of State John Kerry warned North Korea on Friday that it would be a “huge mistake” to test launch a medium-range missile and said the United States would never accept the reclusive country as a nuclear power.

 Addressing reporters after talks with South Korea’s president and leaders of the 28,000-strong U.S. military contingent in the country, Kerry also said it was up to China, North Korea’s sole major ally, to “put some teeth” into efforts to press Pyongyang to abandon its nuclear ambitions.

 Kerry, like other U.S. officials, played down an assessment from the Pentagon’s intelligence agency that North Korea already had a nuclear missile capacity.